TerryV8/click-count/docs/terraform_vpc.md

 Edit aws-vpc.tf file, which does following tasks:
-- #### Set up the provider for AWS.
+- #### Set up the provider for AWS:
 Actually, it defines the configuration for the choosen cloud provider.
 Terraform has support for various other providers aw well like Google Compute Cloud, DigitalOcean, and Heroku.
+Parameters accept string values that can be interpreted when wrapped with ${}.
+Specifying ${var.access_key} will read the value provided for the variable access_key.
-- Create a VPC.
+- #### Create a VPC:
+Actually, it will create a VPC with a CIDR block of 10.128.0.0/16 and attaches a Name tag clickcount-vpc.
-- Set the options for internal VPC DNS resolution
+- #### Set the options for internal VPC DNS resolution:
+Actually, we set enable_dns_hostnames = true, which will help for dns resolution.

 ```console